SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 ## Exercise Increases and Maintains your Vitality

-But there are at least two reasons why saying, “I don’t have the time” is an invalid excuse for not exercising.
+There are at least two reasons why saying, “I don’t have the time” is an invalid excuse for not exercising.

-1. First, proper exercise is essential to augmenting and maintaining our vitality.
+1. Proper exercise is essential to augmenting and maintaining our vitality.
 Because this vitality is a cornerstone of a _well-lived life_, exercise is one of the values we can scarcely ignore any more than good dental hygiene.
 2. Second, if more people understood that all they need is one to three 30-minute sessions per week to obtain all of the health benefits associated with exercise, they wouldn’t use the "no time" excuse card.

 ## Medical Science: Short Exercise Sessions Really Do Work

-I know it reads like quackery but that is truly all the exercise necessary to get the cardiovascular, muscular and bone strengthening benefits exercise provides.
+It sounds like quackery but one to three 30-minute sessions per week is truly all the exercise necessary to get the cardiovascular, muscular and bone strengthening benefits exercise provides.

 For an elaboration on this see chapter 5 in [_Body by Science_](https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/) by physician Doug McGuff and John Little.